antopolskiy/antopolskiy.github.io/content/post/gpt3_1.md

 ## Motivation
-In the life of any data scientist there comes a point when you realize that you don't have labelled data for the problem you're trying to solve.
-In this series of posts, I propose one approach to generate labelled data for text classification using large pretrained neural networks.
+In the life of any data scientist there comes a point when they need to train a baseline classification model for some task, but don't have labelled data to start.
+In this series of posts, I propose an approach to get labelled data for text classification using large pretrained neural networks, such as GPT-3.
+This approach will help you kickstart your classification problem.

 ## TL;DR
-Gives an brief introduction to GPT-3; discusses a way to think about text completion; explains what is zero-shot, few-show classification and fine-tuning; introduces the example dataset that will be used in this series of posts; gives several examples of a naive approach to completion.
+Gives a brief introduction to GPT-3; discusses a way to think about text completion; explains what is zero-shot, few-show classification and fine-tuning; introduces the example dataset that will be used in this series of posts; gives several examples of a naive approach to completion.

 ## What is GPT-3?